-128T provides path resiliency to a destination when multiple paths exist between peering 128T routers.
-However, not every destination may not have another 128T peered in its path.
-Specifically, a 128T conductor may be deployed on the public internet without a front-ended 128T.
+128T provides path resiliency to a destination when multiple paths exist between peered 128T routers.
+However, a destination may not have another 128T peer in its path.
+Specifically, a 128T conductor may be deployed on the public internet without a front-end 128T.

 Without a peering 128T router, or without the use of dynamic routing protocols, the 128T considers all next hops equally, even though some paths may not provide a path to the destination.
 The following diagram depicts a case where two of the three paths to the Conductor are not available, even though the next hop gateway is responsive.

 One of the connections a 128T router establishes to a Conductor is that of the salt-minion (router) connecting to a salt-master (Conductor).
 The salt-minion and salt-master maintain a persistent TCP connection on port 4505 which the salt-master uses to publish requests to all salt-minions.
 When a salt-minion completes a request, it creates a transient connection on port 4506 back to the salt-master, sends an event with the result, then closes the connection.

 The effect this problem has on salt is that if an event is sent to an invalid next hop, the request will never make it back to the salt-master.
 Since 128T load balances Conductor traffic between all possible paths, some percentage of salt events will fail to be returned to the salt-master, resulting in state inconsistencies between router and Conductor.